Al-Haramain Foundation: Al-Haramain suit

-In 2010 one of the charity's founders (Pete Seda) was convicted of tax-fraud but the conviction was overturned in 2013.
+In 2010 the charity's founder Pirouz Sedaghaty, also known as Pete Seda, was convicted of tax fraud and conspiracy against the United States for allegedly filing a false tax return in order to conceal Al-Haramain's funding of Islamic militants in Chechnya.
+However, his conviction was overturned by the United States Court of Appeals for the Ninth Circuit in 2013 after the court found that prosecutors had withheld exculpatory evidence, provided inaccurate summaries of classified material, and paid a key witness to testify against Seda.
 In August 2013, the group filed a petition with a committee of the United Nations Security Council to remove the nonprofit from its list of entities associated with al-Qaida.

 In 2013, Al-Buthe (who was one of the directors of the Ashland chapter and who had been wiretapped by the US government) was taken off a United Nations list of people subject to sanctions for ties to Al-Qaeda but remained on a similar US list.
 His attorney Tom Nelson said the UN action is some vindication for his client, but that Al-Buthe is a victim of the post-9/11 anti-terrorism paranoia.

 Thomas H. Nelson of Welches, Oregon, another Foundation lawyer, filed the lawsuit.
 Court records show he filed a motion to place the relevant material under seal.

 On 31 March 2010, US District Court Judge Vaughn R. Walker ruled that the Bush administration should have gotten warrants for its wiretaps of Al Haramain.

-In July 2014 the criminal indictment of Pete Seda was dismissed, and in June 2020 the court dismissed the indictment and arrest warrant of Al-Buthe on motion of the United States Department of Justice, which stated that such dismissal was "in the interests of justice."
+In June 2020 the court dismissed the indictment and arrest warrant of Al-Buthe on motion of the United States Department of Justice, which stated that such dismissal was "in the interests of justice."